 Salary and Benefits

-- 5 working days per week with 2 consecutive days off.
+- 5 working days per week (including Saturday and Sunday) with 2 consecutive days off.

 - X teaching hours per week

 - X office hours per week (including prep time)

 - 2 consecutive days off